(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group website,2 and ClinicalTrials.gov3,4)

 Study Names: (1) VRX496-USA-05-002; NCT00131560 and (2) VRX496-USA-05-002-Rollover; NCT00622232

 Status: These studies are ongoing, but not recruiting participants.

 Purpose: The purpose of the VRX496-USA-05-002 study is to evaluate the safety and effectiveness of single and multiple infusions of lexgenleucel-T. The purpose of the rollover study is to evaluate the safety and effectiveness of an additional infusion of lexgenleucel-T in participants who complete the VRX496-USA-05-002 study.3,4

-Selected Study Results: Results published in the Molecular Therapy journal showed that single and multiple lexgenleucel-T infusions did not significantly reduce participants’ viral load levels at the one year post-infusion time point.
+Selected Study Results: Results published in Molecular Therapy (2010) (abstract 646) showed that single and multiple lexgenleucel-T infusions did not significantly reduce participants’ viral load levels at the one year post-infusion time point.
 In most participants, lexgenleucel-T had no consistent effect on CD4 counts; however, a single dose of lexgenleucel-T was found to significantly increase CD4 counts in a small number of participants.
 The infusions of lexgenleucel-T were found to be safe with no serious side effects identified during the study.10

 For more details on the studies listed above, see the Health Professional version of this drug summary.